posted August 26, 2004

 Most meteorites are samples of asteroids and most are recovered from one of the world's cold or hot deserts (eg. Antarctica, north Africa, Oman) a long time after striking ground.
 [See, for example, PSRD article Searching Antarctic Ice for Meteorites.]
 Witnessed falls, on the other hand, have a better chance of being recovered and transferred quickly into the laboratory for analyses while still in relatively fresh, uncontaminated condition.
 About 33% of the meteorites in the world's collections are witnessed falls, but not necessarily in heavily populated areas.
 Allende (Mexico, 1969), Murchison (Australia, 1969), and Tagish Lake (British Columbia, Canada, 2000) are examples of observed falls that have greatly expanded our understanding of the solar system's formation.
 [See PSRD article Tagish Lake -- A Meteorite from the Far Reaches of the Asteroid Belt.]

-The Park Forest meteorite is one of the most recent observed falls in the United States.
+The Park Forest meteorite [Data link from Meteoritical Database] is one of the most recent observed falls in the United States.
 And it happened to land in the midst of a group of highly talented and busy cosmochemists--men and women who specialize in the study of meteorites.
 Talk about a lucky break!
 The newly established Chicago Center for Cosmochemistry is one example of how the cosmochemistry communities at the University of Chicago, Argonne National Laboratory, and the Field Museum have combined their expertise and facilities to study solar system science.

 The fireball approached from the southwest and was visible from parts of Illinois, Indiana, Michigan, and Missouri.
 The subsequent meteorite shower hit the southern suburbs of Chicago at approximately 11:50 p.m. on March 26, 2003.
 Hundreds of meteorite fragments ranging from a few grams to 5.26 kilograms were recovered from the elongate strewnfield (approximately 8 x 3 kilometers), which spread by strong westerly winds over residential neighborhoods and a forest preserve (see the map below).
 The smallest pieces were deflected the furthest eastward and the largest pieces, carrying more momentum, were deflected the least.